Asymptotic Spectral Efficiency of the Uplink in Spatially Distributed Wireless Networks With Multi-Antenna Base Stations: Acknowledgement

-To show convergence of the interference powers, recall that $n$ interferers are distributed in a disk of radius $R$ centered at the origin.
-Setting $G_t = 1$ for notational convenience (it will be reintroduced in the final expressions), the CDF of the received power from wireless node $i$ is
+Hence, what remains is to show the convergence of the e.d.f. of the received interference powers.
+Recall that $n$ interferers are distributed in a disk of radius $R$ centered at the origin.
+Setting $G_t = 1$ for notational convenience (it will be reintroduced in the final expressions) and $\tilde{p}_i = \tilde{P}_ir_i^{-\alpha}$, the CDF of the received power from wireless-node $i$ is